-First, make mental health a part of your family dynamic.
+First, make talking about mental health a part of your family dynamic.

-- Recognize that, as a society, we haven’t moved past the stigma of mental health.
-Maybe it doesn’t exist in your home but your kid will encounter someone who will treat them differently because of their mental health.
-By choosing to address the way society handles mental health inside your home, you remove the power of any judgment your kid faces outside of your home.
-You establish your home and your family as a safe place for them.
+- Recognize that, as a society, we haven’t moved past the stigma about mental illness.
+Maybe it doesn’t exist in your home but your kid will encounter someone that treats them differently because of their mental health.
+Be committed to breaking the mental health stigma by talking openly about it inside your home.
+If you've established your family as a safe place to talk about difficult feelings, you help reduce the power of any judgment your kid might face outside of your home.

 - Swap restrictions for a plan you’ve tailored to your kid.
-Technology isn’t like sugar — okay as long as the dose is small because even small doses of sexualization, cyberbullying1, or “thinspo” can have extremely negative effects.
-But, taking it away won’t help either.
-Kids who opt out have a higher chance of becoming isolated from their friend group, creating loneliness or depression.
+Technology isn’t like sugar — okay as long as the dose is small.
+This is because even small doses of sexualization, cyberbullying1, or “thinspo” can have extremely negative effects.
+But, taking your kid's smartphone away won’t help either.
+Kids who are opted out have a higher chance of becoming isolated from their friend group and developing feelings of loneliness or depression.
 When it comes down to it, your kid needs YOU to be there for them with thoughtful support, not a timer to arbitrarily kick them off their phones.

 - Lead by example.
 Occasionally sprinkling some positive affirmations into a conversation about mental health or demonizing social media solves nothing.
 Our kids are like sponges, right?
 They watch us and do what we do, soaking in our actions more than our words.
 Being vulnerable about your own emotions and regularly talking about mental health makes these tough conversations a key part of your family dynamic.

-Second, be proactive with the Aqua One’s Mental Health Check.
+Second, be proactive with Aqua One’s Mental Health Check.